Built for STR hosts pursuing the §469 exception — not general bookkeeping

-Built for hosts who want defensible documentation without spreadsheet chaos.
+Built for hosts who want contemporaneous, organized records without spreadsheet chaos.

 Amazon, towels and bedding, 120.50, supplies, Amex